-Those looking to experience something of the local culture can also combine Tena Tena with a trip to Kawaza Village – which was originally set up with the help of Robin Pope Safaris.
+Those looking to experience something of the local culture can also combine Tena Tena with a trip to Kawaza Village, which was originally set up with the help of Robin Pope Safaris.

-Tena Tena manages to strike a balance between being simple yet stylish, without compromising at all on comfort and quality.
-For those looking for a touch of wilderness and superb guiding all housed in a good-quality tented camp, Tena Tena is an excellent choice.
+Tena Tena manages to strike a balance between being simple yet stylish, without compromising at all on comfort or standards.
+For those looking for a touch of wilderness and superb guiding at a good-quality tented camp, Tena Tena is an excellent choice.

 Food & drink